 Land of the sheeps

 The human-to-sheep ratio in New Zealand is about 5:1.
-There is approximately 26 million Sheep livestock in New Zealand.
-This number is however continuously decreasing due to various economic reasons.
+There are approximately 25 million sheep in New Zealand.
+This number is, however, continuously decreasing due to various economic reasons.

 Auckland – the largest city in New Zealand

 The largest city in New Zealand is Auckland.
-The city’s urban area has a population of over 1.4 million.
+The city’s urban area has a population of around 1.5 million (2023).
 Auckland is located on the North Island and is the former capital of New Zealand.
-Auckland is also the largest economic hub of New Zealand.
+It is also the largest economic hub of New Zealand.

 Forest cover in New Zealand